charlesms1246/PaperFi/README.md

 # PaperFi - Crypto Perpetuals Trading Simulator

+> 🌐 **Deployed on IPFS via [PinMe](https://pinme.eth.limo)** - Censorship-resistant, permanent frontend accessible at `https://5qgnhqze.pinit.eth.limo/`

 PaperFi is a sophisticated crypto trading simulator that allows users to practice perpetual futures trading with real market data in a completely risk-free environment.
-Built with modern web technologies and integrated with Pyth Network for real-time price feeds, PaperFi provides an authentic trading experience without financial risk.
+Built with modern web technologies and deployed using decentralized infrastructure.

 ## 🚀 Features